 “We were backed into a corner by someone we thought was a partner… The credit crisis was causing our financial institutions to lose sight of the big picture and commitments they had made.

 “Our plans and the outlook of the project hadn’t changed.
 But nonetheless, they reacted to macroeconomic issues unfavorably and we found ourselves in an impossible situation.”

-It was during this time that SDC became aware of the USDA B&I Lending program, and decided to transition away from its established Wall Street lender and into a more stable lending relationship.
+It was during this time that SDC became aware of the USDA B&I Loan Program and decided to transition away from its established Wall Street lender and into a more stable lending relationship.

 According to DeNean,

-“Mr. Johnson (now President of North Avenue Capital, LLC) introduced us to the option of partnering with the USDA to refinance our debt, remove the incumbent bank from the equation and continue managing this great hotel towards what we believed was certain profitability.”
+“Mr. Johnson (former president of North Avenue Capital) introduced us to the option of partnering with the USDA to refinance our debt, remove the incumbent bank from the equation, and continue managing this great hotel towards what we believed was certain profitability.”

-After walking through the detailed underwriting process and closing the new loan, SDC was able to refocus their attention on managing the growth and profitability of their investment.
+After walking through the detailed underwriting process and closing the new loan, SDC was able to refocus its attention on managing the growth and profitability of its investment.